bitcoin-core/bitcoincore.org/en/features/details/chain-rewrites.md

 The cost of this attack depends on the percentage of total network hash rate the attacking miner controls.
-The more centralized mining becomes, the less expensive the attack for a powerful miner.
+The more centralized mining becomes, the less expensive the attack is for a powerful miner.

 ### Real Example

-In September 2013, someone used centralized mining pool GHash.io to steal an estimated 1,000 bitcoins (worth $124,000 USD) from the gambling site BetCoin.
+In September 2013, someone used centralized mining pool GHash.io to steal an estimated 1,000 bitcoins (worth $124,000 USD at the time) from the gambling site BetCoin.

 The attacker would spend bitcoins to make a bet.
 If he won, he would